bsdimp/freebsd-git-docs/faq.md

 % git checkout -b feature	# create a new branch
 % git cherry-pick main..async	# bring in the changes
 ```
-You now have one brach called `feature`.
+You now have one branch called `feature`.
 This branch combines commits
 from both branches.
 You can further curate it with `git rebase`.

 **Q:** OK Wise Guy.
 That was too easy.
 I have a branch called `driver` and I'd like